Decision Tree: Overview

 IF (Outlook = sun & Humidity = normal) then decision = yes

-- Decision tree are simple to understand and construct even after a brief exploration.
+- A decision tree is simple to understand and after a brief exploration, we construct it.

-- It can deal with numerical as well as categorical data both.
-Other techniques have their expertise into analysis of different sets of data having just single category of variables.
-Such as neural networks, that can handle only numerical values, while relation rules that deals with only nominal variables.
+- It can deal with numerical as well as categorical data.
+Other techniques have their expertise into the analysis of different sets of data having just a single category of variables.
+Such as neural networks, that can handle only numerical values, while association rules only used with nominal variables.

 - Utilizes the white box model.
 When a given condition is able to be seen in the model then rationalization for the provided scenario is easily elaborated by Boolean logic.